vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_vch_dchphoton.md

 **Prerequisites**

 - You downloaded the vSphere Integrated Containers Engine bundle from  http://<i>vic_appliance_address</i>.
 - Obtain the vCenter Server or ESXi host certificate thumbprint.
-For information about how to obtain the certificate thumbprint, see [Obtain the Certificate Thumbprint of vCenter Server or an ESXi Host](obtain_thumbprint.md).
+For information about how to obtain the certificate thumbprint, see [Obtain vSphere Certificate Thumbprints](obtain_thumbprint.md).

 **Procedure**